cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ### `--no-sub-pkg` <sup>[frontend]</sup>

-Indicates that the current package has no sub-packages.
+Indicates that the currently compiled package has no sub-packages.

-Enabling this option allows the compiler to further reduce code size.
+After enabling this option, the compiler can further reduce the code size.

 ### `--warn-off`, `-Woff <value>` <sup>[frontend]</sup>

-Disables all or specific warning groups during compilation.
+Turns off all or part of the warnings generated during compilation.

 `<value>` can be `all` or a predefined warning group.
-When `all` is specified, no warnings are printed; when a specific group is specified, warnings from that group are suppressed.
+When the parameter is `all`, the compiler does not print any warnings generated during the compilation process.
+When the parameter is another predefined group, the compiler does not print warnings of that group generated during the compilation process.

-Each warning includes a `#note` indicating its group and how to disable it.
-Use `--help` to list all available warning groups.
+When each warning is printed, there is a `#note` line indicating which group the warning belongs to and how to turn it off.
+You can print all available compilation option parameters via `--help` to check the specific group names.

 ### `--warn-on`, `-Won <value>` <sup>[frontend]</sup>

-Enables all or specific warning groups during compilation.
+Turns on all or part of the warnings generated during compilation.

-`<value>` follows the same rules as `--warn-off`. `--warn-on` is typically combined with `--warn-off`; e.g., `-Woff all -Won <value>` enables only the specified warning group.
+The `<value>` for `--warn-on` has the same range as that for `--warn-off`. `--warn-on` is usually used in combination with `--warn-off`.
+For example, you can set `-Woff all -Won <value>` to allow only warnings of group `<value>` to be printed.

-**Note:** The order of `--warn-on` and `--warn-off` matters.
-For the same group, the latter option overrides the former.
-For example, `-Won <value> -Woff all` disables all warnings.
+**Important Note:** `--warn-on` and `--warn-off` are order-sensitive in use.
+For the same group, the later option overrides the earlier setting.
+For example, swapping the positions of the two compilation options in the previous example to `-Won <value> -Woff all` results in all warnings being turned off.

 ### `--error-count-limit <value>` <sup>[frontend]</sup>

 Limits the maximum number of errors printed by the compiler.

-`<value>` can be `all` or a non-negative integer.
-When `all`, all errors are printed; when `N`, at most `N` errors are printed.
-Defaults to 8.
+The parameter `<value>` can be `all` or a non-negative integer.
+When the parameter is `all`, the compiler prints all errors generated during the compilation process.
+When the parameter is a non-negative integer `N`, the compiler prints at most `N` errors.
+The default value of this option is 8.

 ### `--output-dir <value>` <sup>[frontend]</sup>

-Specifies the directory for intermediate and final output files.
+Controls the directory where intermediate files and final files generated by the compiler are saved.

-Controls where intermediate files (e.g., `.cjo`) are saved.
-If both `--output-dir <path1>` and `--output <path2>` are specified, intermediate files go to `<path1>`, and final output goes to `<path1>/<path2>`.
+Controls the directory where intermediate files generated by the compiler are saved, such as `.cjo` files.
+When `--output-dir <path1>` and `--output <path2>` are both specified, intermediate files are saved to `<path1>`, and the final output is saved to `<path1>/<path2>`.

 > **Note:**
 >
-> When used with `--output`, the `--output` path must be relative.
+> When this option and the `--output` option are specified together, the parameter of the `--output` option must be a relative path.

 ### `--static`

-Statically links Cangjie libraries.
+Links against the Cangjie library statically.

-This option only applies when compiling executables.
+This option only takes effect when compiling executable files.

 **Note:**

-`--static` is only effective on Linux and has no effect on other platforms.### `--static-std`
+The `--static` option is only applicable to the Linux platform and has no effect on other platforms.

+### `--static-std`

-Statically link the std module of the Cangjie library.
+Links against the `std` module of the Cangjie library statically.

-This option only takes effect when compiling dynamic libraries or executable files.
+This option only takes effect when compiling dynamic link libraries or executable files.

-When compiling executable programs (i.e., when `--output-type=exe` is specified), `cjc` statically links the std module of the Cangjie library by default.
+When compiling an executable program (i.e., when `--output-type=exe` is specified), `cjc` links against the `std` module of the Cangjie library statically by default.

 ### <span id="--dy-std">`--dy-std`

-Dynamically link the std module of the Cangjie library.
+Links against the `std` module of the Cangjie library dynamically.

-This option only takes effect when compiling dynamic libraries or executable files.
+This option only takes effect when compiling dynamic link libraries or executable files.

-When compiling dynamic libraries (i.e., when `--output-type=dylib` is specified), `cjc` dynamically links the std module of the Cangjie library by default.
+When compiling a dynamic library (i.e., when `--output-type=dylib` is specified), `cjc` links against the `std` module of the Cangjie library dynamically by default.

-**Important Notes:**
+**Note:**

-1. When both `--static-std` and `--dy-std` options are used, only the last option takes effect.
+1. If the `--static-std` and `--dy-std` options are used together, only the last option takes effect.
-2. The `--dy-std` option cannot be used together with the `--static-libs` option; otherwise, an error will occur.
-3. When compiling an executable program that links to a Cangjie dynamic library (i.e., a product compiled with the `--output-type=dylib` option), the `--dy-std` option must be explicitly specified to dynamically link the standard library.
-Otherwise, multiple copies of the standard library may appear in the program, potentially leading to runtime issues.
+2. When compiling an executable program that links against Cangjie dynamic libraries (i.e., products compiled via the `--output-type=dylib` option), you must explicitly specify the `--dy-std` option to link against the standard library dynamically.
+Otherwise, multiple copies of the standard library may appear in the program assembly, which may eventually lead to runtime issues.

 ### `--static-libs`

-Statically link modules in the Cangjie library other than the std and runtime modules.

-This option only takes effect when compiling dynamic libraries or executable files. `cjc` statically links modules in the Cangjie library other than the std and runtime modules by default.
+> **Note:**
+>
+> This option is deprecated and will be removed in a future version.
+Using this option has no functional effect in the current version.

 ### `--dy-libs`

-Dynamically link non-std modules in the Cangjie library.

-This option only takes effect when compiling dynamic libraries or executable files.

-**Important Notes:**

-1. When both `--static-libs` and `--dy-libs` options are used, only the last option takes effect.
-2. The `--static-std` option cannot be used together with the `--dy-libs` option; otherwise, an error will occur.
-3. When `--dy-std` is used alone, the `--dy-libs` option will be enabled by default, and a warning message will be displayed.
-4. When `--dy-libs` is used alone, the `--dy-std` option will be enabled by default, and a warning message will be displayed.
+> **Note:**
+>
+> This option is deprecated and will be removed in a future version.
+Using this option has no functional effect in the current version.

 ### `--stack-trace-format=[default|simple|all]`

-Specify the exception stack trace printing format to control the display of stack frame information when an exception is thrown.
-The default format is `default`.
+Specifies the format for printing exception call stacks, which controls the display of stack frame information when exceptions are thrown.
+The default is `default`.

-The stack trace formats are described as follows:
+The formats for exception call stacks are described as follows:

 - `default` format: `Function name with generic parameters omitted (filename:line number)`
 - `simple` format: `filename:line number`
-- `all` format: `Full function name (filename:line number)`
+- `all` format: `Complete function name (filename:line number)`

 ### `--lto=[full|thin]`

-Enable and specify the `LTO` (`Link Time Optimization`) compilation mode.
+Enables and specifies the `LTO` (Link Time Optimization) optimization compilation mode.

-**Important Notes:**
+**Note:**

-1. This feature is not supported on `Windows` and `macOS` platforms.
+1. This feature is not supported on Windows and macOS platforms.
-2. When `LTO` is enabled, the following optimization compilation options cannot be used simultaneously: `-Os`, `-Oz`.
+2. When enabling and specifying the `LTO` (Link Time Optimization) optimization compilation mode, the following optimization compilation options are not allowed to be used simultaneously: `-Os`, `-Oz`.

-`LTO` supports two compilation modes:
+`LTO` optimization supports two compilation modes:

-- `--lto=full`: `full LTO` merges all compilation modules together and performs global optimization.
-This mode offers the highest optimization potential but requires longer compilation time.
+- `--lto=full`: `full LTO` merges all compilation modules together and performs optimizations globally.
+This method can achieve maximum optimization potential but also requires longer compilation time.
-- `--lto=thin`: Compared to `full LTO`, `thin LTO` uses parallel optimization across multiple modules and supports incremental linking by default.
-It has shorter compilation time than `full LTO` but less optimization potential due to reduced global information.
+- `--lto=thin`: Compared to `full LTO`, `thin LTO` uses parallel optimization on multiple modules and supports incremental compilation during linking by default.
+The compilation time is shorter than that of `full LTO`.
+However, due to the loss of more global information, the optimization effect is not as good as that of `full LTO`.

-    - Typical optimization effectiveness comparison: `full LTO` **>** `thin LTO` **>** conventional static linking compilation.
+    - Generally, the optimization effect comparison: `full LTO` **>** `thin LTO` **>** conventional static linking compilation.
-    - Typical compilation time comparison: `full LTO` **>** `thin LTO` **>** conventional static linking compilation.
+    - Generally, the compilation time comparison: `full LTO` **>** `thin LTO` **>** conventional static linking compilation.

-`LTO` usage scenarios:
+Usage scenarios for `LTO` optimization:

-1. Compile an executable file using the following commands:
+1. Compile an executable file using the following command:

     ```shell
     $ cjc test.cj --lto=full